 Summer of Spielberg

-For your viewing pleasure, I offer something quite fresh and hot off the press - in fact, it's the last project I worked on!
+For your viewing pleasure, I offer this - a recent project of mine!
 I was delighted when Wayne Carter and Darren Johnson at the Atlantic Film Festival asked me if I would write music for their Summer Outdoor Film Experience series this year.
 I was *doubly* delighted when they told me that this was going to be the Summer of Spielberg!
 Anyone who knows me at all (or has glanced at some of my blogs) knows that I recognize John Williams as the undisputed master of the modern film score, and would argue that he was (almost) never better than when working with his most frequent collaborator, Steven Spielberg.
 So, the task before me was to write music that would capture the excitement of Spielberg classics while at the same time honouring even a fraction of that epic, Williamsesque feel.
 I am no John Williams (hell, I'm not even Paul Williams, let alone Andy or Vanessa), and neither is my setup the London Symphony Orchestra, but I tried my best to make my little digital plug-ins give this wonderful mashup, created by Jenna MacLeod, a bit of a kinetic rush.
 With images this rapturous, my job was half done!

 Ring out the old, ring in the new,